-- We encourage families to sit together.
+- We ask that families to sit together.

 - Please try to maintain a distance of 6 ft between family groups.
 This can be accomplished by keeping one row of seating between you and others.

 - You may continue to give your tithes and offerings by mail or online.
 We will also have a secure offering box by the door as you enter and exit.
-Thank you for faithful giving.
+Thank you for your faithful giving.

 - Refreshments and fellowship meals will not resume at present for our corporate gatherings.
-The Session will continue to evaluate when this is advisable.

-If you have any questions or concerns, please feel free to contact one of the elders.
+If you have any questions or concerns, please contact us.